acoli-repo/AURIS/guidelines/archive/discourse.2023-11-13.md

 The relation inventory is primarily drawn from the Penn Discourse Treebank, as interpreted by ISO SemAF.
 We follow PDTB in providing a hierarchical organization of discourse relations, over which annotation preferences are to be drawn:

 - **COMPARISON** "the connective indicates that a discourse relation is established between Arg1 and Arg2 in order to highlight prominent differences between the two situations.
 Semantically, the truth of both arguments is independent of the connective or the established relation."
 (Prasad et al. 2007, p.32)
-- **CONTINGENCY** one of the situations described in utterance and anchor causally influences the other, i.e., it provides a reason, explanation or justification in the other situation (Prasad et al. 2007, p.28; Webber et al. 2019, p.19)
+- **CONTINGENCY** "the connective indicates that one of the situations described in Arg1 and Arg2 causally influences the other" (Prasad et al. 2007, p.28)
-- **TEMPORAL** the situations described in the arguments are intended to be related temporally.
+- **TEMPORAL** "the connective indicates that the situations described in the arguments are related temporally.
+The class level tag “TEMPORAL” does not specify if the situations are temporally ordered or overlapping."
 (Prasad et al. 2007, p.
-27; Webber et al. 2019, p.18)
+27)
 - **EXPANSION** (other) "relations which expand the discourse and move its narrative or exposition forward."
 (Prasad et al. 2007, p.34)

 To these, we add two additional top-level categories:
-- **DIALOG** for SemAF dependence relations (added for feedback- and question-response annotations of dialog acts, also comprising PDTB3 Hypophora)
+- **DIALOG** for SemAF dependence relations
 - **EntRel** for entity relations not falling under any of the categories above.

 ### Annotation principles